Wuzzmi/swe1r-autosplitter-libresplit/README.md

 * Run Star Wars Racer
 ___
 ## SETUP
-* [Download](https://github.com/Wuzzmi/swe1r-autosplitter-libresplit/archive/refs/heads/main.zip) and extract the script
+* [Download](https://github.com/Wuzzmi/swe1r-autosplitter-libresplit/archive/refs/heads/main.zip) and extract the autosplitter
-* Place "swe1r-autosplitter.lua" where you would like; commonly "~/.config/libresplit/auto-splitters/"
+* Place either the extracted folder or just "swe1r-autosplitter.lua" where you prefer; commonly "~/.config/libresplit/auto-splitters/"
 * Open "swe1r-autosplitter.lua" in a text editor

 At the top there are script notes, followed by a small settings guide, and under that will be the "AUTOSPLITTER SETTING".